minielectron/minielectron/README.md

 ## I'm a Developer, and Blogger!!

 - 🔭 I just finished my portfolio website developed in django
-- 🌱 I’m currently learning everything 🤣
+> - 🌱 I’m learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals:
     - Contribute more to Open Source projects and